 - Patches of darkened skin on the face (sometimes called the "mask of pregnancy")

 Some of these skin changes may fade after pregnancy.

 Will my interest in sex come back?

-If you had morning sickness, mood swings and low energy during the first trimester, you may not have felt like having sex very often.
+If you had morning sickness, mood swings, and low energy during the first trimester, you may not have felt like having sex very often.
 Many women find that their desire for sex returns during the second trimester.
-Having sex is OK anytime during pregnancy, unless your doctor says you shouldn’t.
+Having sex is fine anytime during pregnancy, unless your doctor says you shouldn’t.

 Other second-trimester changes